 King of the castles

 Scotland’s landscapes come smattered with castles and at last count there are around 2,000 of them.
 Some in ruins, others still lived in, and many castles you can stay in.
 They’re all part and parcel of the landscape.
-While you’re on holiday in Scotland don’t miss Eilean Donan on Skye – you’ll recognise it from countless films; Dunnottar perched on a dramatic headland over the North Sea; the medieval fortress of Urquhart near the equally mythical Loch Ness; or Edinburgh Castle with a fine outlook at the top of Royal Mile.
+While you’re on holiday in Scotland don’t miss Eilean Donan on Skye – you’ll recognise it from countless films; Dunnottar Castle perched on a dramatic headland over the North Sea; the medieval fortress of Urquhart Castle near the equally mythical Loch Ness; or Edinburgh Castle with a fine outlook at the top of Royal Mile.

 A long (long) list of year-round events also make Scotland a great place for a holiday.
 Whether it’s cultural, sporting, gastronomic, musical or historic there’s a festival for you somewhere in Scotland.
 Among the most famous are the Highland Games, celebrated between May and September across the country and the place to go to see Scottish dancing, bagpipe playing and locals’ prowess throwing hammers, logs…

 Edinburgh takes the spotlight on the world’s cultural stage in August with its International Festival that includes the famous Fringe Festival.
 The popular military tattoo also runs during the Festival when you can enjoy one of the best firework displays in the UK.
 And if fire’s your thing, the Up Helly Aa fire festival in Shetland should be on your must-see list.
 This Viking celebration of winter ranks as one of the country’s most unusual events.